rokath/trice/README.md

 # ![TriceGirlS.png](./docs/README.media/TriceGirl-167x222.png) **Trice** <- **TR**~~ace~~ **I**~~ds~~ **C** **E**~~mbedded~~

-Trice consists of 2 parts: Tiny & super fast embedded device real-time trace **C** code (`TRICE` macros) and PC tool `trice` for managing and visualization.
-The aim is to replace `printf` in a conveinient and much faster way.
+Trice consists of 2 parts: tiny & super fast embedded device real-time trace **C** code (`TRICE` macros) and PC tool **trice** for managing and visualization.
+The aim is to replace `printf` in a conveinient and much faster way to be usable also inside interrupts and to reduce FLASH memory size.
 The PC **trice** tool itself is written in [Go](https://golang.org/) and therefore usable on all platforms Go supports.
-It is also easy to receive the COBS packges, exchange the IDs with the format string and to print out in your own environment if you want.
+You can also use your own environment to receive the trice packges, exchange the carried IDs with the format string and print out.

 ## Info shields